Invited as a guest to join a StreamYard broadcast? Here's what you need to know:

-If you don’t have a laptop or desktop, then you can join on your phone.
-But the experience is usually best on a laptop/desktop.
-On Android, we recommend the Chrome browser.
-On iOS, you must use Safari.
+If you don’t have a laptop or desktop, you can also join the StreamYard studio on your mobile device such as a phone or tablet!
+If you are using an Android device, we recommend the Chrome browser.

 If you're on iOS 14.2, we recommend updating your device before joining. iOS 14.2 has some issues with audio stuttering.

 When the time comes, follow these steps to enter the broadcast studio: